If you’re in the FinTech space, this article will show you how to generate 10-15 qualified leads per week using nothing but LinkedIn.

 Well, we would like other Fintech companies to see how we can help them generate the same high-quality leads in a matter of weeks.

-So if you have been struggling to find qualified leads for your business in the fintech space, this article is for you.
+This article is for you if you have been struggling to find qualified leads for your business in the fintech space.

-(Feel free to use some of the pointers mentioned in your own lead generation strategy, or let’s hop on a call and get you those leads.
-Our work on Regalytics has led to several large signed deals. )
+(Feel free to use some pointers mentioned in your lead generation strategy, or let’s hop on a free 15-minute strategy session to get you those leads.
+You could also read this article for more information on our agency.
+Our work on RegAlytics has led to several large signed deals.

 RegAlytics: Who they are and what they do